DogcraftNet/DogcraftPlugins/Dogcraft-Extras.md

 ### Phantom Torch Repel

-Holding a torch (regular or soul) in your main hand or off hand prevents phantoms from spawning on you.
+Holding a torch (regular, soul, or copper) in your main hand or off hand prevents phantoms from spawning on you.
 Uses `PhantomPreSpawnEvent` to cancel the spawn before it happens.

 ### Stonecutter Damage